 The School of Fine Arts provides a wide variety of performing ensembles for student participation.
 Students are encouraged to take advantage of every opportunity to perform in these ensembles and to develop their performance skills by participating in a variety of ensembles.
 However, students should be careful not to allow the responsibilities of ensemble participation to hinder their progress in their academic and applied music areas.
 If a student shows signs of being over-committed in the performance area, his or her academic advisor may encourage him or her to reconsider participation in the performance ensembles.
 Performance ensembles are listed below.

 Concert Choir (MUSI 2150)

 The Concert Choir is a select mixed choir which performs music from various historical periods and styles.
-This choir serves as a public relations arm of the Music Department and tours in the spring of each year.
+This choir serves as a public relations arm of the Music Department and tours in the spring of every other year.
 Two on-campus concerts and additional concerts as indicated on the course syllabus are performed each semester.
 The Concert Choir rehearses at 2:00 each Monday through Thursday.
 Membership is by audition, and formal attire is required.
 Music laboratory credit may be earned in this course.

 Chapel Choir (MUSI 1150)

 Chapel Choir is a choral organization open to all ETBU students without audition.
 Various styles of choral repertoire are rehearsed and performed in regular concert performances as well as University chapel services.
 The choir rehearses Tuesday and Thursday at 1:00.